-The global plug-in electric fleet has grown from a handful of vehicles in 2010 to over 3 million in 2017.
-Global EV sales are expected to grow dramatically over the next five years.
+The global plug-in electric fleet has grown from a handful of vehicles in 2010 to over 5 million in January 2019.
+Global EV sales are expected to grow dramatically over the next five years as all automakers have embarked on kind of electrification strategy, some more aggressive than others.
 Governments utilize various tax incentives, rebates, and waivers to further the sales of plug-in hybrid and fully electric vehicles.
 Restrictions are applied to internal combustion vehicles of which plug-in electric vehicles are exempted.
 Some, such as Norway is in the process of setting aggressive targets to replace their total fleet with electric vehicles by 2025.
 Automakers such as BAIC and Volvo are also changing their production plans to 100% EV from 2020 onwards.

 TOP RANKING EV BRANDS